ViPrs1329/ViPrs2025/README.md

 - We should make use of sensor call caching to reduce the CAN bus overhead

 ## Important Commands
-py -3 -m robotpy deploy --skip-tests py -3 -m robotpy sync
+python -m robotpy deploy --skip-tests python -m robotpy sync